 Winemaking

-The Perrin family maintains the defining template for producing top-quality Picardan, not least because so few winegrowers in Châteauneuf-du-Pape will allow the grape to come anywhere near their winery.
+The Perrin family maintains the defining template for producing top-quality Picardan because so few winegrowers in Châteauneuf-du-Pape will allow the grape to come anywhere near their winery.

-Nevertheless, Château de Beaucastel’s winemaking formulae can be applied to many of the permitted varieties used in the production of Châteauneuf-du-Pape Blanc.
-In this case, hand-harvested berries enter the winery for sorting: this is used to separate ripe fruit from damaged and/or underripe grapes.
-The bunches are often chilled to preserve freshness before they’re pressed.
+Nevertheless, Château de Beaucastel applies its winemaking formulae to many of the permitted varieties in producing Châteauneuf-du-Pape Blanc.
+In this process, workers hand-harvest berries and bring them to the winery for sorting and separating ripe fruit from damaged and/or underripe grapes.
+They often chill the bunches to preserve freshness before pressing them.
 The Perrins favor using a sophisticated pneumatic machine to gently release the juice from the bunches into a tank and cold-settled.

 Fermentation will then begin.
 Attitudes and approaches to vinification will fluctuate from producer to producer in the southern Rhône, just as they do in regions worldwide.
-Perrin’s approach, however, is to ferment a certain percentage of the must (normally 30 percent) in wood to add structure and texture, while the remaining 70% is fermented in stainless steel tanks.
-Thus, the benefits of temperature control and careful oxidation are merged into one glorious wine package.
-Low-temperature fermentation protects fruity esters in the juice, while barrel aging can enhance complexity and depth if the volume of new barrique is carefully judged.
-After vinification, the wines are matured in tank and barrel for eight months before bottling.
+Perrin, however, ferments a certain percentage of the must, typically 30 percent, in wood to add structure and texture while fermenting the remaining 70% in stainless steel tanks.
+This approach merges the benefits of temperature control and careful oxidation into one glorious wine package.
+Low-temperature fermentation in tanks protects the fruity esters in the juice.
+At the same time, barrel aging in wood enhances complexity and depth, especially if the volume of new barrique is carefully judged.
+After vinification, Perrin matures the wines in both tank and barrel for eight months before bottling.

 The rarest of the rare

 For our part, we’ve tasted mono-varietal Picardan just once – a winemaker passed over the sample to probe our reaction to this rare piece of Rhône history.
-It was impressive: perfumed and zesty, the wine offered lovely aromas of stone fruit, citrus, and garrigue.
+It was impressive: perfumed and zesty; the wine offered lovely aromas of stone fruit, citrus, and garrigue.
 Bright and very fresh, it was obvious that Picardan could really enhance the top wines of Châteauneuf-du-Pape Blanc.
-This was confirmed later that evening when tasting a series of wines that incorporated the grape alongside several that did not.
+This confirmation came later that evening when we tasted a series of wines, some incorporating the grape and others not.
 Picardan brings ripe acidity, freshness, and zippy vitality to a style that can sometimes be a little top-heavy.
 Is it indispensable?
 Probably not, but we still wish more producers would harness all that is wonderful about this tragically moribund grape.

 Top producers of Châteauneuf-du-Pape Blanc (incorporating Picardan):